The official Government Help to Buy website

 No. You need to be a first time buyer and the property you are purchasing needs to cost less than the house price cap of £250,000 or less (or £450,000 or less in London).

-You’ll be able to open a Help to Buy: ISA until 30 November 2019.
-After that date they won’t be available to new savers anymore – but if you opened your Help to Buy: ISA before then you can keep saving into your account until 30 November 2029 when accounts will close to additional contributions.
+The Help to Buy ISA closed to new accounts on 30 November 2019 – but if you opened your Help to Buy: ISA before then you can keep saving into your account until 30 November 2029 when accounts will close to additional contributions.

 You must claim your bonus by 1 December 2030.